 Satin Pellionia (Pellionia pulchra) Care, Pruning, Propagation and Common Problems

-Satin Pellionia (Pellionia pulchra) does well in medium to bright light, warm and humid conditions and consistently moist, rich, well-drained, all purpose potting soils coupled with monthly feeding during the growing season.
+Satin Pellionia (Pellionia pulchra) thrives in medium to bright light, warm and humid conditions and consistently moist, rich, well-drained, all purpose potting soils coupled with monthly feeding during the growing season.

-Pellionia pulchra bears small variegated leaves in green and silver, with darker stems and is perfect for the terrarium, bottle garden or a hanging basket.
-It is one of best plants for hanging baskets.
+Pellionia pulchra also called Watermelon Pellionia is a relatively low-maintenance plant which bears small variegated leaves in green and silver, with trailing darker stems making it perfect for a hanging basket.

-The Watermelon Pellionia has a high humidity requirement and does not like cold drafts placing it among the popular plants for a closed terrarium as these conditions can be provided inside a terrarium.
+Watermelon Pellionia has a high humidity requirement and does not like cold drafts placing it among the best plants for a closed terrarium or a bottle garden where warm, humid conditions are achievable.

 Satin Pellionia, Pellionia pulchra